The machine of being, or drawing to be looked at sideways

 2019, expansion with Samuel Beckett's (W)hole

-Main Machine Cabinet (dimensions 150x150x25cm) fixed on metal base, Index Type Machine, Rods, Step Stools, Episcope Projector, 7 Typewritten Pages, Booklet,
+Main Machine Cabinet (dimensions 150x150x25cm) fixed on a metal base, Index Type Machine, Rods, Step Stools, Episcope Projector, 7 Typewritten Pages, Booklet,

 11 Channels Body-conducted Sound.

 Both individuals with normal or impaired hearing (problems of the outer and/or middle ear) can experience the work.

 The work circulates around a subjectile idea that will always betray and a bachelor machine.
 The parts of the installation compose an expanded inner speech around the clash among the self and the Other, capitalism and being, abjections and obsessions with signs, words, vibrations, and numbers.

 The main machine cabinet is a functional metamorphosis of Antonin Artaud's pictogram: The machine of being, or drawing to be looked at sideways (1946).
 On the backside of the cabinet, a diagram connecting holes filled with sound or stocked with silence indicates the correspondence between 6 characters: Antonin Artaud, Carl Solomon, Allen Ginsberg, Wilhelm Reich, Erik Satie, and Samuel Beckett.
 The sound/voice inside each hole is speaking inside the head of each visitor when inserting a metal rod and leading the mouth on it.
 With this physical act, the visitor fills the installation with her/his body and becomes part of the machine or the machine becomes part of the body, conveying their own metonymic status of the human-machine subject (humanizing the machine or mechanizing the human).